PASTAplus/PEP/peps/pep-9.md

 ### Access Control Rule Registry

-The AuthZ ACR registry will be implemented as RDBMS tables with the following schema (Figure 3):
+The ACR registry will be implemented as RDBMS tables with the following schema (Figure 3):

 ![](images/pep9-acl-tables.png)